Jensen's Alpha Calculator - Portfolio Performance

 Many mutual funds and hedge funds charge high fees, claiming they can “beat the market.”
 Jensen’s Alpha is a reality check.
 If a fund charges 1.5% in fees but has an alpha of only 0.5%, the manager is not actually adding enough value to justify the fees.

 Academic research consistently shows that most actively managed funds have negative alpha after fees.
-This is one reason index funds have become so popular — they give you the market return (alpha of zero) at very low cost.
+That is one reason index funds have become so popular.
+They hand you the market return, an alpha of about zero, at very low cost.

 Where to Find the Inputs